Dathasai1234/Personal-Notes/Archive/Presentations/Presentation-2/Introduction to NAT.md

 %%
 # TCP reset

-In the context of a NAT gateway, a TCP reset (RST) packet is a specific response sent by the gateway to abruptly terminate a TCP connection.
+In the context of a NAT gateway, a #TCP-reset (RST) packet is a specific response sent by the gateway to abruptly terminate a TCP connection.
 This can happen for several reasons, and understanding them is crucial for troubleshooting connectivity issues in your network.

 Here's a breakdown of TCP resets in NAT gateways: